JeanBonBeurre34/cc-agent/README.md

 ```

 2. **Build the agent**
 Before building the agent you will need to replace in the code the serverUrl  with your endpoint configuration.
-TheserverURL is the endpoint of your C&C. You can use a dns name for both to faciliate ip rotation.
+TheserverURL is the endpoint of your server agent.
+You can use a dns name for both to faciliate ip rotation.
 ```go
 var (
     mu               sync.Mutex